TencentARC/ArcNerf/docs/models.md

 - speed_factor: use to init the inv_s, and get scale by `exp(inv_s * speed_factor``.
 By default `10`.
 - anneal_end: num of epoch for slope blending.
 In infer model, the factor is `1`, else `min(epoch/anneal_end, 1)`
 - n_iter: num of iter to run upsample algo.
+- radius_bound: This is the interest of radius that we bound.

 ### VolSDF
 [VolSDF](https://arxiv.org/abs/2106.12052) models sdf as well but used different sdf_to_density function and sampling method compared with NeuS.